nftconcerts/porsche-ads/INTEGRATION_SUMMARY.md

 // Replace the TODO section with: await resend.emails.send({
-  from: "Porsche Ads <noreply@yourdomain.com>",
+  from: "p-ads <noreply@yourdomain.com>",
   to: customerEmail,
-  subject: "Welcome to Porsche Ad Builder - Set Your Password",
+  subject: "Welcome P-Ad Builder - Set Your Password",
   html: `
     <h1>Welcome!</h1>
     <p>Your purchase was successful.
 Click the link below to set your password:</p>